Tag: Trump

 Though it has little chance of being enacted, the Trump administration’s budget proposal unveiled yesterday targets hundreds of millions of dollars in climate science, renewable energy research and climate mitigation efforts across a variety of federal agencies, including NASA, NOAA, U.S. EPA and the departments of the Interior and Energy.

 Because why try to slow and mitigate the effects of climate change?
-Why not just party … Read the rest
+Why not just party hard now and let the next generations deal with the result?

 Eugene Robinson at the Post underlines what we’ve always known: Trump was always lying to his “base.”
 Of course he was.
 Trump is a corrupt real estate marketer who defrauds his contractors; what does he care about the working class?